Noah-Huppert/NoahHuppert.com/README.md

         - **Required**

 ## `tags.json`
 Contains all valid tag values.
-The different keys in the file represent different tag categories.
-The values of these keys are object arrays which follow this scheme:
+Top level keys represent different tag categories.
+Each tag category has an object, keys in this object are tag ids.
+These ids specify a value in the tag category.
+More detailed information can then be specified via tag objects which follow this scheme:
-- id (string): Id of tag
-    - **Required**
 - text (string): Text to display for tag
     - **Required**